nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     Note (2): It is strongly recommended to configure the Security Server Sidecar container to use volumes and external database to persist information outside the Security Server Sidecar container in a production environment.
 More information can be found on sections [2.9 Volume support](#29-volume-support) and [2.7 External database](#27-external-database).

+    Note (3): The installation in a test or development environment requires a free swap memory space of at least 1 GiB.

 ##### 2.6.2.1 Security Server Sidecar Slim

 The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.
 To install the Security Server Sidecar slim, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/Dockerfile`.